DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 ~~~~~

 Many collections record verbatim text, but are usually less concerned with
 where the information comes from.
-Though it may be useful to know whether two
+Though, it may be useful to know whether two
 pieces of information (e.g. collecting locality and collecting date) come from
 the same source (i.e. the same label).